Education is Vital

 High School Senior Girls Educational Scholarship for Commitment to Volunteerism & Community Service

-This scholarship will be awarded to young women who are high school seniors that have demonstrated that they understand the value of volunteerism as well as their personal commitment to community service.
-They are doing their part to make our world a better place and are able to communicate a vision of how they might contribute to the betterment of women in our society.
-This scholarship is not based on grade point average (GPA) however is focused on the student’s idea and demonstration of commitment that is aligned to the Zonta mission.
+This scholarship will be awarded to a young woman who has demonstrated that she understands the value and has a personal commitment to community service and doing her part to make our world a better place.
+In addition, she has communicated a vision of how she might contribute to the betterment of women in our society.
+The student must have an average of 80 or better (GPA).
+This scholarship is based on the student’s ideals and demonstration of commitment that is aligned to the Zonta mission.
 This scholarship is offered annually, and applications are due by March 31.
 Successful applicants will receive a $1,000 scholarship.
 One or more scholarships may be awarded annually.
 Applications for this scholarship will be available on this website during the open application period.
-Click to download application

 2019 SCHOLARSHIP WINNER